-Nevertheless, these small islands off the coast of Tanzania are anything but the centre of an international criminal syndicate!
+Nevertheless, these small islands are anything but the centre of an international criminal syndicate!

 Despite the emphasis on upmarket accommodation, luxury holidays and excluded retreats, Mafia does have good provision for the budget-wary traveller, and is ideal for backpackers trying to avoid mainstream destinations – Zanzibar draws the vast, vast majority of guests and only a trickle make it to this remote paradise.